skullmubashir5656-bot/Code-Snapper/README.md

 ---

-> 💡 **Tip:** CodeSnap makes grabbing code from a screenshot fast — but speed isn't the same as understanding.
+> 💡 **Tip:** CodeSnapper makes grabbing code from a screenshot fast — but speed isn't the same as understanding.
 Before you copy-paste, take a moment to actually read through the code: know what each part does, why it's structured that way, and how it fits your own project.